emicklei/melrose/docs/logicpro.md

 ### Installation

 The installation steps are mostly the same as described for [GarageBand](https://emicklei.github.io/melrose/garageband).
-Follow this article and close the GarageBand application after completing it.
+Follow this article and open Logic instead of GarageBand.

 Keep the editor and the `demo.mel` file open.

 ### Create project

 Open the application Logic Pro and create a new project.
-Go to the project settings and enable de-multiplexing of MIDI messages.
+Go to the project settings and enable de-mixing of MIDI messages for recording.

 ### Add Instruments